harshsorthiya02-spec/ERC-Convenor-Assignment-2026/Technical/Q2/PROJECT_REPORT.md

 The task was approached as a step-by-step investigation, where each stage of analysis revealed the next issue in the signal.
 FFT and filtering techniques were used as primary tools.

-Stage 1 — Understanding the Received Signal
+#Stage 1 — Understanding the Received Signal
----

  Actions Performed: